RaulPPelaez/UAMMD/docs/Interactor/index.rst

       }
     }
   };

-The Computables type in the :code:`sum` function simply contains a list of boolean values describing the needs of the caller (which will typically be an Integrator).
-As of today, an Interactor can be asked to compute only forces, energies and or virials acting on the particles.
-The Computables structure exists also to facilitate the future inclusion of additional quantities to the Interactor responsibilities.
+.. cpp:namespace:: uammd

-Note that Interactor is what is called a pure-virtual class in C++ (and programming in general).
-This means that Interactor is not a class that can be used by itself (such as, for instance, ParticleData).
-It is a conceptual base class that must be inherited
+Note that :cpp:any:`Interactor` is what is a pure-virtual class.
+This means that Interactor is not a class that can be used by itself (such as, for instance, :cpp:any:`ParticleData`).
+It is a conceptual base class that must be inherited from.

-Any class inheriting from Interactor will have access to an instance of :ref:`System` with the name :code:`sys`, that can be used to query properties of the GPU and log messages, and a :ref:`ParticleData` instance with the name :code:`pd`.
+.. hint:: Any class inheriting from :cpp:any:`Interactor` will have access to an instance of :cpp:any:`System` with the name :code:`sys`, that can be used to query properties of the GPU and log messages, and a :cpp:any:`ParticleData` instance with the name :code:`pd`.

 Available Interactors
 ----------------------